 Tenocyclidine (TCP, thienylcyclohexylpiperidine, C15H23NS) is an analog of phencyclidine (PCP) with a similar chemical structure.
 PCP was discovered in 1956 and soon became a popular street drug due to its dissociative properties.
 At least 14 derivatives of PCP were sold for non-medical and illicit use from the late 1960s until the 1990s.1

 Tenocyclidine (TCP) was originally patented by Parke Davis in the late 1950s.
 Chemically, substituting PCP’s benzene ring for thiophene results in TCP, as reported in patent documents.
-TCP is in a class known as arylcyclohexylamines.
-Arylcyclohexylamines have a long history of often being manufactured or created by rogue medicinal chemists in illegal laboratories for illicit sale, and includes many dissociative drugs.
+TCP is in a chemical class known as arylcyclohexylamines.
+Arylcyclohexylamines have a long history of being illegally manufactured for illicit sale, and includes many dissociative drugs.

 TCP was originally evaluated in 1960 by Parke Davis as an intravenous (IV) anesthetic, as it appeared to display similar activity to PCP.
 However, research on TCP as a commercial drug for anesthesia was abandoned by Parke Davis due to psychiatric side effects such as emergence delirium.1

-Case reports describe TCP as being slightly more potent than PCP by weight, with a longer duration.1 However, other reports state it is “considerably more potent”.2
+Case reports describe TCP as being slightly more potent than PCP by weight, with a longer duration.1 However, other reports state it is “considerably more potent”.3

-The US Drug Enforcement Agency (DEA) placed TCP into Schedule 1 of the Controlled Substances Act in August of 1975.
-TCP was entered into Schedule 1 as it was considered an agent without legitimate medical use and of high abuse potential.
-In 1989, another related TCP analog, TCPy, was also been placed into Schedule 1.1,3
+The US Drug Enforcement Agency (DEA) placed TCP into Schedule I of the Controlled Substances Act in August of 1975.
+TCP was entered into Schedule I as it was considered an agent without legitimate medical use and of high abuse potential.
+In 1989, another related TCP analog, TCPy, was also placed into Schedule I.1,4

 The dissociatives properties of TCP can result in psychostimulant and hallucinogenic effects often sought after by users of these illicit drugs.
 In the 1970’s there were reports of TCP found in street samples in Los Angeles, California and in Hawaii; however, by 1975, TCP and PCP use were reported in 25 states.
 In 1980, it was reported that TCP was sold on the streets as a white powder, but it has also been sold as tablets and on plant matter.1